fz16336/Applied-Deep-Learning/README.md

 -	**class**: class name
 -	**classID**: class number  [0…9]
 -	**features**: all the acoustic features to be used for training:
-    - *logmelspec*
+    - *logmelspec* (LM)
-    - *mfcc*
+    - *mfcc* (MFCC)
     - *chroma*
     - *spectral_contrast*
     - *Tonnetz*

 Below is a spectogram representation of the 5 acoustic input features.
+Note, the last 3 input features (*chroma*,*spectral_contrast*,*Tonnetz*) are aggregated to form one feature set called CST.

 ![Inputs](/figures/input_features.png)

 Furthermore, as part the ETL process, we used PyTorch's DataLoader utility to load the different inputs for training the network.

 ## The model architecture

 The main architecture of the model proposed is a stacked convolutional neural network (CNN) of two-stream identical network with 4 convolution layers, and 2 fully connected layers with a softmax layer at the end.

+The top stream uses the concatentaion of the LM input feature and CST; dubbed *LMCNet*.
+Whilst the bottom stream, uses MFCC and CST as its inputs and this stream is dubbed *MCNet*.

+The main architecture of the paper would be denoted as *TCSNNNet*, in which both the *LMCNet* and *MCNet* streams were trained independently, and their predictions combined during testing i.e. late-fusion.
+Additionally, to confirm late-fusion effectiveness, another variation of the architecture, denoted as *MLMCNet* is created.
+Where all five features are combined linearly into one feature set named MLMC, and then passed into a single CNN identical to either of the streams.
+The crux of the original authors’ claim is that predictions made with late-fusion (TCSNNNet) would outperform other models such as MLMCNet, LMCNet, MCNet.

 Below is a personally illustrated depiction of the architecture.

 ![Architecture](/figures/architecture.png)

 Top stream is LMCNet, bottom stream is MCNet.
 Yellow layers indicate convolution layers, whilst purple ones are fully-connected networks.
 The red layer represents a pooling layer after max-pooling, to add clarity to the confusion in the paper.
-Filters of size $3\times3\times d$ are convolution filters, whilst $2\times2\times d$ are pooling filters, and $d\in\{32,64\}$ is the hyperparameter indicating the number of filters used in that specific layer
+Filters of size 3x3xd are convolution filters, whilst 2x2xd are pooling filters, and $d\in\{32,64\} $ is the hyperparameter indicating the number of filters used in that specific layer.